 - DC5: Reference point between the DCSF and DCAR.

 - N72/Sc: Reference point between the DCSF and HSS.

+NOTE: The reference points related to exposure of IMS DC events and capabilities (N91 & N92) are specified in Annex AD and Annex AG.

 The following reference points are updated to support data channel signalling control in IMS: